Creating 3D content for the web 101

 • 3D eCommerce configurators

-Maybe the trendiest use case at the moment, especially with the COVID-19, eCommerce is always looking for more personalization options for their customers.
+Maybe the trendiest use case at the moment, eCommerce is always looking for more personalization options for their customers.
 There are many different ways to create your own product configurator, depending on the level of customization, the number of options you need and your budget.

-Of course, you can always go for a turnkey project, with agencies specialized in e-commerce or even in configurators from scratch but some pretty cool tools exist!
+Of course, you can always go for a turnkey project, with agencies specialized in e-commerce or even in configurators from scratch, but there are some pretty cool and simple tools for creating 3D configurators!

-Threekit is one of the greatest success stories in 3D at the moment, giving corporate-level configurators ready to handle a very high volume of products and options.
-Expensive, but perfect for corporates who need industrialized solutions.
+The Naker app also offers a solution for creating 3D configurators ready to handle a high volume of products and options.
 Sketchfab, also has an open API to create configurators from its viewer.
 You still need to develop, but you’re not starting from scratch!

 We believe there is whitespace now for a simple solution, that does not require any coding skill and with a storytelling approach.
-Naker is now considering working on this solution: 3D product configuration made it easy for simple use cases!
+Naker is thesolution: 3D product configuration made it easy for simple use cases!
 If you’re a brand or an agency, contact us if you can be of any help in this adventure.
-We are also creating a network of 3D freelancers and agencies able to provide us and our community with optimized 3D models, contact us here!